StudyFrenchSpanish

 Canada has earned a reputation as an attractive destination for immigrants to start a life.
 The nation also offers a simple path to citizenship.

-Recently, Canada announced to welcome of over 1.2 million permanent residents according to the immigration level plan for 2020-2023.
+Recently, Canada announced that it will welcome over 1.5 million permanent residents according to the immigration level plan for 2024-2026.

 Being a formally bilingual country, Canada has two official languages: French and English.
-Nearly 98% population speaks English, French, or both.
+Nearly 98%of the population speaks English, French, or both.

 While the eligibility and requirements differ, language tests are essential in most situations.